KEZI: Dish Network dispute

 KEZI announced on December 10, 2010, that Chambers Communications could not reach an agreement to keep its stations on Dish Network's local feeds, leaving viewers in those areas in danger of losing local ABC programming.
 Their agreement expired on December 15, and the stations were removed from the local Dish Network lineup.
 Chambers and Dish reached an agreement to resume service, and the stations returned to Dish Network on December 30.

 Programming

 KEZI's broadcast schedule is dominated by news, local features and ABC network programming.
 Sports is also a significant part of KEZI programming, with Oregon Ducks football and basketball and ABC's extensive sports coverage.
-In addition to ABC programming, KEZI airs the syndicated Judge Judy and Live with Kelly and Ryan.
 The station has aired reruns of Star Trek, Star Trek: Deep Space Nine and Taxi.
 KEZI pioneered high-definition television (HDTV) programming in the Eugene market by airing a locally originated Oregon Ducks football game in late 2005, coordinating the broadcast with the Oregon Sports Network and ESPN Plus.